twlhitesh/twlhitesh.github.io/README.md

 ## About the Author 👨‍💻

 Hi there!
-I'm [Your Name], the creator of this Bugatti website project.
+I'm Hitesh Yadav, the creator of this Bugatti website project.
 I'm passionate about web development and creating visually stunning websites that captivate audiences.

-Connect with me on github to stay updated on my latest projects and adventures in coding!
+Connect with me on <a href="https://github.com/twlhitesh">Github (My Profile)</a> to stay updated on my latest projects and adventures in coding!

 ---